Can Smart Contracts Recover Assets? What Is Actually Possible

 If the case involves reading or using a block explorer directly, compare the function-level concepts with the Etherscan withdrawal guide and the primer on understanding smart contract functions.

-| Category | Evidence pattern | Responsible next step |
+| Recovery level | Evidence that supports it | Red flags that weaken it | Responsible next step |

-| Likely recoverable | Asset exists, user claim is recorded, function path is public, and similar exits succeed. | Prepare a low-risk execution plan and review transaction data before signing. |
+| Likely recoverable | Asset exists, the user's claim is recorded, the function path is public, and matching exits have succeeded recently. | None of the needed checks depend on private keys, owner-only roles, or copied transactions from another wallet. | Prepare a low-risk execution plan, simulate when possible, and review transaction data before signing. |

-| Partially recoverable or conditional | Some evidence supports a claim, but fees, queues, pause states, or solvency limits apply. | Document constraints and avoid forcing an action before conditions are clear. |
+| Partially recoverable or conditional | Some evidence supports a claim, but queues, pause states, solvency, bridge status, or migration rules still apply. | The interface says one thing while contract state, logs, or protocol docs are incomplete or stale. | Document constraints, gather missing explorer evidence, and avoid forcing an action before conditions are clear. |

-| Not enough information | Missing transaction hash, wrong chain, unclear token, or incomplete timeline. | Collect public evidence before any recovery decision. |
+| Not enough information | The case is missing a transaction hash, chain, token contract, recipient contract, wallet address, or timeline. | Screenshots and wallet balances are being treated as proof without public on-chain evidence. | Collect public evidence with a block explorer before any recovery decision. |

 The best reviews are conservative.
 If the evidence does not support a path, the answer should say so.
 If a path exists but carries execution risk, the user should understand what could fail and what state could change.
 The goal is not to make every case look solvable.
 The goal is to reduce uncertainty and avoid making a bad situation worse.